klendathu2k/Obsidian/Highlights 2022.md

 - Work towards supporting the ongoing mock data challenge(s) with a prototype production system
 	- Decided to wait until the BNL instance of PanDA is available to begin support of MDC.
 - Work with stakeholders to refine the system with an eye towards supporting experimental operations from day one
+	- Have had discussions with Chris about the envisioned reconstruction scheme during data taking.
+SHREK should be able to support event reconstruction during experimental operations.

+Moving forward, need to identify the python packages which need to be installed on the production accounts, and make SHREK available for general use.
+Should also begin performing more realistic reconstruction workflows, simulating the calibration steps needed during real data processing, and implementing error handling within the workflows.